A brief introduction

 Aerosol optical properties and especially aerosol light scattering is strongly dependent on ambient relative humidity (see e.g. Zieger et al., 2013 or Titos et al., 2016).
 Depending on their size, composition and the ambient humidity, atmospheric particles will take up varying amounts of water, thereby altering their optical properties.
 Along with particle size, this humidity dependence also plays an important role in the life cycle of atmospheric particles by influencing their growth (activation) into cloud droplets or by influencing wet and dry deposition processes (which eventually removes particles from the atmosphere).

 Within this project, we make use of a wide range of measurements of particle light scattering coefficients at elevated relative humidity using so called humidified nephelometers, which were conducted during the last twenty years at various sites around the globe.
-This data has been brought together from numerous individual field campaigns and monitoring activities and has been re-processed and re-analyzed to eventually compare these observations to predictions of GCM’s.
+This data has been brought together from numerous individual field campaigns and monitoring activities and has been re-processed and re-analyzed to eventually compare these observations to predictions of ESM’s.

 The new benchmark data set